AhmedMKhattab/AoUPRS/README.md

 AoUPRS is a Python module designed for calculating Polygenic Risk Scores (PRS) specific to the All of Us study.
 This tool leverages Hail, a scalable framework for exploring and analyzing genomic data, to provide efficient PRS calculations.

-AoUPRS provides 2 different approaches for PRS calculation [Check hte publication for more details]:
+AoUPRS provides 2 different approaches for PRS calculation [Check hte publication, currently under review, for more details]:

 __Approach 1:__ Using Hail Dense MatrixTable (MT)